Hamza-Darouzi/Football-API/README.md

 - **Minimal API**: An additional project within the solution that showcases the use of Minimal APIs for building lightweight HTTP services.
 - **Pagination**: Implemented to facilitate easier data browsing, allowing users to navigate through large datasets efficiently.

+## CORS Policy Note

+Please be aware that this project has been configured to allow all Cross-Origin Resource Sharing (CORS) requests.
+While this makes the API accessible to all users, it poses security risks as it allows any domain to interact with your API.
+It's recommended to restrict CORS to trusted origins in production environments to safeguard your application.

 ## Getting Started

 To get started with FootballAPI, follow these steps: